Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Connectivity dependence on cluster properties

-Notice that, in this proof of concept investigation, we have investigated the dependence of the $M_{500c}$-$\kappa$ relation on the morphology of galaxy members.
-This study serves as a first step toward a more comprehensive analysis, where we will later extend the approach to other galaxy properties such as star-formation rate and the fraction of quenched galaxies in clusters.
-At this stage, we focus solely on morphology, as Q1 data provides accurate morphological measurements.
+It should be noted that in this proof of concept investigation we have investigated the dependence of the $M_{500{\rm c}}$-$\kappa$ relation on the morphology of galaxy members.
+This study serves as a first step towards a more comprehensive analysis; we will later extend the approach to other galaxy properties such as star formation rate and the fraction of quenched galaxies in clusters.
+A relation between cluster member morphology and star formation activity has been established in the literature, showing a clear trend in which more massive haloes host a larger fraction of quenched galaxies \citep[e.g.][]{Paccagnella2016, Reeves2021}.
+However, at this first stage, we focused solely on morphology, as Q1 data provides accurate morphological measurements.